Find Affordable College Courses

 11 Yearly Graduations

-University of North Carolina at Chapel Hill comes in at #7 on our list of the most popular colleges offering doctor's degrees in philosophy and religious studies.
+University of North Carolina at Chapel Hill is the 7th most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-The philosophy and religious studies program at University of North Carolina at Chapel Hill awarded 11 doctor's degrees during the 2020-2021 school year.
-Around 45% of these students were from an underrepresented racial-ethnic group, and 64% were women.
+During the most recent year for which we have data, 11 people received their doctor's degree in philosophy & religious studies from UNC Chapel Hill.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 29% were women.
+University of North Carolina at Chapel Hill philosophy & religious studies graduates who receive their doctor's degree go on to jobs earning a median salary of $58,984.

 #8